pupubird/WebLaunchJS-2021/Basic.md

 let letThisBecomeVariable = "Yay";
 ```

-Do note that you **cannot** have spaces in between for your variables, below are a few examples that is **invalid** for naming the variable:
+Do note that you **cannot** have spaces in between for your variables, below are a few examples that are **invalid** for naming the variable:

 1. Spaces